gdbooks/3DCollisions/Chapter4/generic_sat.md

 #Generic SAT Test

 I originally wanted to leave this section until the end of the book, but triangle-triangle uses the most generic form of an SAT test, so this is a good place.
+There is no code to do on this page, it's purley a concept page!

 Triangle AABB used an optimized version of the SAT, that was optimized for those primitives.
 But, there is a way to generalize the SAT test so that it will work with ANY primitive!
 See [This presentation](../Sources/GDC08_Ericson_Physics_Tutorial_SAT.ppt) for details.